sugarcoat/sugarcoat/README.md

   - `nav` Outputs the main navigation - Lists `title` of each section object, nesting each comment object's `@title` tag.
 Used in the default `main.hbs` layout.

   - `head` Outputs links to Sugarcoat's default stylesheets.
     - Roadmap: automatically add your project's css assets to the head partial.
-Currently, you have to add the files you want by manually replacing the head.hbs file.
+Currently, you have to add style files you want by manually replacing the head.hbs file.

   - `footer` Outputs links to JavaScript files.
     - Roadmap: Add optional syntax highlighting in the footer partial